 The Transylvania Hound bears a strong resemblance to several other types of hunting dogs.

 - Wirehaired Vizsla: This is a big Hungarian hunting dog with an even temperament and gentle demeanor.
-It is characterized by a dense, wiry coat and harsh beard of golden sand colored hair.
+It is characterized by a dense, wiry coat and a harsh beard of golden sand-colored hair.
 It is a hard worker and an excellent companion.

 - American Foxhound: Originally bred to track down foxes, this large hunting dog is easy-going, even-tempered, and independent-minded, although perhaps a little more reserved than the Transylvanian.
 It has a short but hard coat with black, tan, white, and even blue colored markings.